 ST: How has that affected the other art you do?
 You said you kind of got into it from starting with video.

 M: Yeah.
 I think it furthered me to pursue more sound performance.
-I was always doing performance and I always did sound for my performance.
-I wanted to expand more on that.
-I think that being able to access all of this technology and being able to view wave form and seeing how I can manipulate it and how that would affect the audible sound.
+I was always doing performance and I always did sound for my performances.
+I wanted to expand more on that—being able to access all of this technology and being able to view waveform and seeing how I can manipulate it and how that would affect the audible sound.
 I think that both of them informed each other to get to where I am now.
-I still think that sounds is much more visual that we usually think about it as.
+I still think that sounds is much more visual than we usually think about it as [being].

 ST: What do you mean by that?

 M: Every time you hear sound, you try to process it and create an image in your head.
 Like that alarm that just played over there [a siren passed in the distance]—that was obviously an ambulance—so that was a visual.
-Yeah, in that type of way.
-Those field recordings do the same thing where it’s like—I’m playing a sound recording of Puerto Rico and we’re in Puerto Rico right now.
-If I’m walking down the street—then we’re also walking down the street.
+Those field recordings do the same thing where it’s like I’m playing a sound recording of Puerto Rico and we’re in Puerto Rico right now.
+If I’m walking down the street, then we’re also walking down the street.